Out of Area Young People Arrested who appear at risk of Criminal Exploitation

 The initial welfare visit is a professional task of engagement, information-gathering and assessment – to ascertain the young person’s background and circumstances, how they came to be involved in this activity and how services might be able to protect them.
 It will be important to clarify with the young person that this is not a criminal investigatory interview.
 We do not want them to admit crimes or name their associates, and it is better if they do not do so as we might be obliged to disclose information of that kind to the Police.

 Visiting professionals should also be careful to avoid inadvertent obstruction of criminal investigations.
 If the young person asked for any calls or messages to be sent for example, this must be consulted with Police before action.
-Ideally the visiting professional should talk to Police colleagues before meeting the young person, and also debrief with them afterwards to share information and agree actions.
+Ideally the visiting professional should talk to Police colleagues before meeting the young person, and also debrief with them afterwards to share information and agree actions, sharing what is necessary and proportionate.

 If the worker who makes the initial visit establishes an influential rapport with the young person, it may be helpful for them to remain (or return) to support the formal PACE interview in capacity of Appropriate Adult.
 Otherwise, Youth justice volunteer AA’s will be available as required during normal service hours, and EDT will attend otherwise.